 In the first 30 days, your priority should be to ask good questions, listen intently, and connect the dots.
 Learn what people are saying and what they’re not saying.
-Find out what your predecessor did or didn’t do well, and the effect that had for the wider team.
+Find out what your predecessor did or didn’t do well, and the effect that had on the wider team.
 Determine the new improved processes you can put in place: and find out the priorities are for your new role.

-The initial weeks are also great time to figure out how best to work with your immediate supervisor.
+The initial weeks are also a great time to figure out how best to work with your immediate supervisor.
 You spotted a good manager from the interviews: now is the time to lay the foundations for a successful working relationship.
 Get a sense of what it will take for your team to succeed by establishing baseline performance metrics, noting your manager’s own metrics.
 If you’re leading a team, observe team dynamics, and note the conditions in which the best work occurs.

-Jane Jackson, a career management coach from Australia, notes that in terms of achieving big wins in your first 90 days, it’s important to focus on efficient on-boarding – plus soft skills such as connecting with people.
+Jane Jackson, a career management coach from Australia, notes that in terms of achieving big wins in your first 90 days, it’s important to focus on efficient onboarding – plus soft skills such as connecting with people.
 Early on, you need allies beyond your boss to get the early wins: build links by connecting on LinkedIn with those you’ve met during the interview process, being enthusiastic, and keeping a positive attitude.

 Getting to know the people you’re working with is important – in particular, understanding how your role relates to theirs’, and how you can each help the other succeed.
-In a poll by Monster.com asking what the most important thing an employee should do during the first 100 days, only 6% answered “get to know your team”.
-While clearly you’re not there to socialise, don’t underestimate the power of relationships in helping you settle in, and prove effective in your new role.
+In a poll by Monster.com asking what the most important thing an employee should do during the first 100 days, only 6% answered: “Get to know your team”.
+While clearly, you’re not there to socialise, don’t underestimate the power of relationships in helping you settle in, and prove effective in your new role.

-Essential 30 Day Action: Meet with as many stakeholders as possible: introduce yourself, ask questions and listen, listen, listen.
+Essential 30-Day Action: Meet with as many stakeholders as possible: introduce yourself, ask questions and listen, listen, listen.

 Month 2: Plan and apply